Fibroids: Is hysterectomy the only option?

 If a woman is developing symptoms like prolonged periods, heavy bleeding or pelvic pain, she must consult the doctor immediately.
 Fibroid patients would be glad to know that doctors have been able to find suitable ways to deal with it, over the years.
 Hysterectomy i.e. removal of the uterus could be avoided for sure now.

-There are several non-invasive or minimally invasive procedures available for treatment of fibroids.
+There are several non-invasive or minimally invasive procedures available for the treatment of fibroids.

 1. Simple medication: Fibroids generally shrink after the menopause.
 Therefore, after suitable tests, the doctor could suggest simple medicines to treat the problems like heavy bleeding caused due to fibroids.